AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

     "type": "string"
 }
 ```
 The 2.0 API also supports retrieval of a single dimension (`/dimension/{id}`) or metric (`/metric/{id}`).

-The exampe `/dimensions` request shown above is using the `expansion=allowedForReporting` query parameter and value.
-Using `allowedForReporting` is highly recommended to query for dimensions and metrics that are allowed to report on using the 2.0 APIs (see [Reports](#reports)).
+The 2.0 example `/dimensions` request shown above is using the `expansion=allowedForReporting` query parameter and value.
+Using `allowedForReporting` is recommended to request dimensions and metrics that are allowed to be included in reports(see [Reports](#reports)).

 See [Dimensions](endpoints/dimensions/index.md) and [Metrics](endpoints/metrics/index.md) endpoint guides for more information.

 ## Reports

-For the 2.0 APIs, the `reports` endpoint contains the biggest change.
-It utilizes the same underlying processing pipeline as the Analysis Workspace UI.
+For 2.0 APIs, the `reports` endpoint includes the most changes.
+It uses the same underlying process as the Analysis Workspace UI.
 Each API call matches an action in the UI, so you can test the functionality of an interaction in the UI first to plan your calls.
-The `/reports` endpoint is a simple REST GET call and no longer requires a queue/get workflow to retrieve data.
+The `/reports` endpoint is a simple REST GET call, and no longer requires a queue/get workflow to retrieve data.
 This simplifies development and maintenance of API clients.

-The `/reports` end point is intended to run very small requests quickly.
+The `/reports` endpoint is intended to run small requests quickly.
 While 1.3/1.4 APIs handle requests that can require 1-2 days to process, the 2.0 APIs require many smaller requests put together in a series.
 The 1.3/1.4 APIs might include requests for data from a large time frame, lots of metrics at once, or many breakdowns.
-To migrate to the 2.0  `/reports` endpoint, you want to split these large requests into multiple simpler and quicker calls.
-Following this practice, results are provided much quicker and can be evaluated in a more timely manner.
+When migrating to the 2.0  `/reports` endpoint, split these large requests into multiple simpler and quicker calls.
+Following this practice, results are provided more quickly, and can be evaluated in a more timely manner.
 Multiple breakdowns are not requested automatically.

-## Use case example

-To see how the migration affects your reports, consider the following example.
+### Example report differences

+The examples in this section show how migration from 1.4 to 2.0 APIs affects your reports.

+#### 1.4 example

+The following 1.4 report queries ten `campaign` items.
+For each of those, it queries 100 `geocity` items.
+Finally, for each city, it queries the top 100 `pages`.
+In addition, it tries to get three metrics for each of those items.
+Finally, it tries to do that for each day in the date range, which can span multiple years.
+This report has the potential to return 1,000,000 records or more.

 Example 1.4 request: